 The most common option for funding a build is a progress-payment loan.
 This means the end buyer enters into two contracts.
 One for the purchase of the land and one for the fixed price build.
 The buyer settles the land, and then starts the build.

 During a progress-payment loan there are anywhere from 5 – 14 staged payments that occur at a given milestone.
 In this scenario, the buyer starts paying interest as soon as the land settles and the interest cost grows as the loan increases during the build.
 This is more than likely in addition to existing commitments like rent or mortgage payments and will often put stress on cashflow unless managed well.
-The benefit is that the builder doesn’t need to factor in their the cost.
+The benefit is that the builder doesn’t need to factor in their cost.

-HomeBuild reduces the cost of building.
+HomeBuild may reduce the cost of building.
 It is a hybrid of the traditional approaches to construction loans.
 For the builder, it gives them the benefit of progress payments.
 For the Buyer it gives them the benefit of not having to pay mortgage payments until the build is completed.
 Interest is capitalised into the loan facility during the build so that by the end of the build, the buyer is left with a loan which is the sum of the (land cost + build cost + capitalised interest).

 It’s also available for loans up to 95% of the total cost – assuming you meet the lending criteria of course.

 Buyers pay a $500 loan fee.
 That goes towards the additional processes we have for managing this type of loan.
 Squirrel has a small panel of bank lenders who we work with on this product along with a proprietary process designed to work alongside builders and make the process hassle-free.
 Unlike most construction loans, no interim or progress valuations are required.